WoodsAvalon/Sudoku-Javascript/README.md

 3. Allow numbers to be altered unless they are the ones provided (Completed)
 4. Randomly generate Sudoku puzzles and solutions
 5. Add a Sudoku solver as a different tab
+6. Add row, column, box and game completion detection and animation

 ## What the app looks like
 ![alt text](https://github.com/WoodsAvalon/Sudoku-Javascript/blob/main/sudoku.jpg)